Peter Cincotti: Life and career

 In July 2012, he and his sister Pia Cincotti wrote and produced the musical How Deep Is the Ocean? with music and lyrics by Peter Cincotti and book by Pia Cincotti.
 It debuted at the New York Musical Theatre Festival.
 In 2013 he participated in the Festival of Sanremo, singing the song La Felicità (The Happiness) with Simona Molinari.
 Later that year, Cincotti was named the first male ambassador for Italian luxury designer Tods and collaborated with the brand on the music video "Madeline", which was featured in the Italian edition of Vanity Fair magazine.
 In 2014 Cincotti wrote, arranged, and produced the soundtrack for the Italian film Le Leggi Del Desiderio (Laws of Desire) directed by Silvio Muccino.

 Cincotti appeared in a small role in the 2004 film Beyond the Sea about Bobby Darin and contributed to the film's soundtrack.
 He had a small role as the piano player in the Hayden Planetarium in Spider-Man 2.
 His song December Boys is featured in the 2007 film December Boys starring Daniel Radcliffe.
 He appeared as himself in Season 3 (2015) of the Netflix series House of Cards, singing a duet with President Francis Underwood (played by Kevin Spacey).
-In April 2015 he performed with Sting and Annie Lennox at The Old Vic Gala in a tribute to Spacey.
+In April 2015 he performed with Sting and Annie Lennox at The Old Vic Gala.

 He is a Dramatists Guild of America musical theater fellow and part of the Johnny Mercer Writing Colony at Goodspeed Musicals.

 In 2017, he released the music video for his single, "Made for Me" which was debuted by People Magazine.

-During the Covid-19 pandemic, Peter wrote and produced a song for New York called ‘Heart Of The City’, which was featured in Katie Couric’s ‘Get Inspired’ newsletter and TV shows such as Good Day New York.
+During the COVID-19 pandemic, Cincotti wrote and produced a song for New York called ‘Heart Of The City’, which was featured in Katie Couric’s ‘Get Inspired’ newsletter and TV shows such as Good Day New York.

-In late 2020 and early 2021, Peter began work on his highly anticipated upcoming album ’88 Keys and Me’, which will honor some of the most influential piano men and women of all time, featuring songs by artists ranging from Scott Joplin to Lady Gaga.
+His m album Killer On The Keys was released in late 2023 and includes autobiographical originals as well as known songs honoring some of the most influential piano men and women of all time, ranging from Scott Joplin to Lady Gaga.

+In December of 2023, Cincotti released an original Christmas song entitled 'Because It's Christmas' which reached #25 on the US AC Top 40 Billboard charts and #3 on the Billboard Independent Artists Chart.